 At Memorial Hermann, Dr. Attila Ertan is working at the forefront of new medical treatments for Crohn's and ulcerative colitis.
 In his research over the past two decades, he

-has facilitated the emergence of biologic therapy through agents like inflixamab, which block chemicals involved in the inflammatory and immune response.
-With inflixamab
+has facilitated the emergence of biologic therapy through agents like infliximab, which block chemicals involved in the inflammatory and immune response.
+With infliximab

 infusions, two-thirds of patients with Crohn's disease improved; this biologic therapy also succeeded in closing most fistulas in the Crohn's patient population.
 Today, Dr. Ertan is